 This aloe vera mask is a godsend!

-I read somewhere that aloe vera was amazing on natural hair and so of course, I ran to try it since I had a plant in my yard.
+I read somewhere that an aloe vera deep conditioner was amazing on natural hair and so of course, I ran to try it since I had a plant in my yard.
 Now let me tell you, the heavens opened up that day and angels sang!
 Aloe vera is super awesome for natural hair and I’m going to show you how to deep condition natural hair with aloe vera in this post for super moisturized and fluffy curls.

 That Bitter Taste of Aloe Vera